CONTINUED FROM>> About Us >>

 The smiled collapsed from my face and my heart tried to leap out of my throat.
 Then I thought about it.
 What the hell was this jerk talking about?
-My visa wasn’t expired!
+My visa was fine!

 “No, it’s not!”
 I protested.
 “I got that visa back in April!
 It’s good for a year!”

-And there is was.
-My Valid Until date read 11/4/11 (April 11, 2011 – remember that the rest of the world writes their dates differently than the US), the same date as the Date of Issue.
-It should have read 11/4/12.
-My visa expired the day it was issued.
-It was a clerical error – a rather obvious one, since the Duration of Stay lists a date a month in the future, and my wife just walked through with the correct date.
 But I was American, and this guy didn’t seem too keen on Americans.
 Handan tried to reason with him.
-She was polite and respectful, and he was having none of it.
-Handan was getting worried, and so was I. Thoughts of Afghan prison danced across my mind.
+She was polite and respectful, but he was having none of it.
+Handan was getting worried, and now, so was I. Thoughts of Afghan prison danced across my mind.
 Still we tried to argue our case – that it was their mistake, not ours.
 It didn’t matter what we said.
 Oh, they knew it was their mistake, but they just didn’t like me, and they wanted to use every ounce of their power.

 Our argument caught the attention of the woman with the baby who had just gone through.
 She returned and asked us what the problem was.
 Handan explained.
 The woman turned to the officer and spoke to him in Dari.
 They went back and forth for a minute or two.
 Abruptly, the officer stamped my visa and thrust my passport back to me.
 He indicated with his arm that we should leave.